 All too often, people treat these two benefits as interchangeable when in fact, they are not.
 They come from two different areas and have two very different purposes.

-Difference Between Workers’ Comp and Short-Term Disability
+Difference Between New York Workers’ Comp and Short-Term Disability

 Worker’s compensation and short-term disability each cover someone who is ill or has been injured.
 The differences are in the circumstances surrounding the injury or illness: